HIIT/solr-tools/README.md

 ## Create a new database in Solr

+First you have to decide if you want to use a fixed schema for the database, or use the new schemaless mode.
+A schema is a description of the fields and data types of each record in the database, together with information on how they are processed and indexed.
+For more serious work you probably want to use a schema.
+However, we will first describe how to setup a schemaless database, this is useful for testing and learning Solr when you want to get started quickly.

+### Setup without schema

 Let's create a new database named `arxiv-cs`.
 You have to run the create command as the `solr` user like this: